-This course introduces the student to Canadian Income Tax legislation and practice, related to the filing of personal income tax returns.
+In this course, students are introduced to Canadian Income Tax legislation and practice, related to the filing of personal income tax returns.

 P- ACCT1004 Introduction To Accounting or P- ACC9101 Introduction To Accounting or P- ACCT1000 Financial Accounting Principles 1 or P- ACC2122 Financial Acctg.
 Principles 1